What Is Travel Medical Insurance and How Does It Work?

 Primary vs. secondary travel insurance

-You may have to submit all of your medical bills to your primary insurance company for reimbursement before your secondary travel insurance kicks in.
+You may have to submit all of your medical bills to your regular health insurance before your travel medical coverage starts.

-This can lead to frustrating delays since you'll need to wait until your primary insurance has denied your claim before you can request coverage from your travel medical policy since it would act as your secondary insurance.
+This can lead to frustrating delays, since you'll need to wait until your primary insurance has denied your claim before you can get coverage from your travel medical policy.

 How much does international travel medical insurance cost?